Acellera/acegen-open/tutorials/understanding_the_token_environment.md

-# Tutorial: Understanding the SMILES Environment
+# Tutorial: Understanding the token Environment

 ---

 In this tutorial, we will demonstrate how to create an AceGen environment for smiles generation.
+The same approach could be used for other chemical languages.
-We will also explain how to interact with it using TensorDicts and how to understand its expected inputs and outputs.
+We will also explain how to interact with this environment using TensorDicts and how to understand its expected inputs and outputs.

 ## Prerequisite Knowledge on TorchRL and Tensordict